The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Privacy legal risks of memorization

 Memorization in LLMs poses serious security and privacy risks: memorized text can be directly leaked, undermining data confidentiality~\citep{smith2023identifying}.
 We discuss three major impact areas caused by memorization: personal data leakage, exposure of copyrighted or proprietary content, and broader legal and public consequences.

-\textbf{Personal data leakage.} As explored in~\citet{li2024llmpbeassessingdataprivacy}, \citet{carlini2021extractingtrainingdatalarge}, \citet{jagielski2023measuring}, and~\citet{zhou2024quantifying}, a significant risk for LLMs is leaking sensitive personal information.
+\textbf{Personal data leakage.} As explored in~\citet{carlini2021extractingtrainingdatalarge, li2024llmpbeassessingdataprivacy, jagielski2023measuring, zhou2024quantifying}, a significant risk for LLMs is leaking sensitive personal information.
 In~\citet{panda2024teach}, researchers demonstrated a targeted neural phishing attack that achieved up to a 50\% success rate in tricking a model into revealing PII during fine-tuning when injecting poisons during pretraining.
 Even when training data is intended to remain private, malicious attackers with the correct model access level can siphon memorized secrets~\citep{panda2024teach}.
 If an LLM reveals any PII, this could result in identity theft or other harms.
-Furthermore, for industries such as healthcare or customer service, where customers expect confidentiality, this would place model operators in the crosshairs of current privacy regulations.
+Furthermore, for industries such as healthcare or customer service, where customers expect confidentiality, this would create significant liability for model operators under current privacy regulations.

 \textbf{Copyright or proprietary content.} Beyond PII, memorization in LLMs may also cause the reproduction of copyrighted or proprietary material such as books, code, etc. This turns the LLM into a potential conduit for the unauthorized distribution of protected content.
 As observed by~\citet{carlini2023quantifyingmemorizationneurallanguage}, models may produce verbatim memorization from their training data.
 While we can only explicitly confirm what training data is used for open-source LLMs~\citep{gao2020pile, soldaini2024dolma}, there do exist copyrighted books in EleutherAI’s PILE dataset, specifically, copyrighted books in its Books3 section.
-This is observed in~\citet{henderson2023foundation} and~\citet{zhang2022opt}, where open models can regurgitate the first few pages of the Harry Potter books and ``Oh the places you’ll go!" by Dr. Seuss verbatim, raising questions regarding copyright.
+This is observed in~\citet{henderson2023foundation, zhang2022opt}, where open models can regurgitate the first few pages of the Harry Potter books and ``Oh, the Places You'll Go!" by Dr. Seuss verbatim, raising concerns.